Cursola Best Moveset

 Cursola fills the wallbreaker role.
 It's a special attacker with base 145 Sp.
 Atk.
 Base 30 Speed is low.
 Priority moves or Trick Room are the way to go.
 And it's enough bulk to take a hit or two.

-The core moveset is Strengthsap, Stealth Rock, Will O Wisp, and Night Shade.
-Strengthsap leads at 19% usage.
+The core moveset is Shadow Ball, Earthpower, Strengthsap, and Will O Wisp.
+Shadow Ball leads at 0% usage.
 This set covers the wallbreaker role with a mix of damage and utility.

 Introduced in Sword & Shield, Cursola has appeared in 2 games across 3 generations.
 Later debuts mean fewer total appearances, but it's been a consistent presence since its introduction.